packit/packit.dev/content/docs/Configuration/_index.md

 ## Top-level keys

-Here you can see a list of the options that can be defined at the top-level and shared by all of the jobs.
+Here you can see a list of options that can be defined at the top-level and shared by all of the jobs.

 #### specfile_path